 Germs are microorganisms that can cause diseases.
 The categories of germs include bacteria, viruses, protozoa, and fungi.
-Indoor air has a high risk of being contaminated with many kinds of airborne particles, including germs.
+Indoor air has a high risk of contamination with many airborne particles, including germs.
 However, there is no need to worry because there are many easy ways to kill germs in the air.

 Here are some tips you can try:

-Some types of germs grow well in extremely low humidity, while some others grow well in high-moisture environments.
-If you adjust the humidity level in your home to 40-60%, you will kill a lot of pathogens in your indoor air.
+Some germs grow well in extremely low humidity, while others grow well in high-moisture environments.
+If you adjust the humidity level in your home to 40-60%, you will kill many pathogens in your indoor air.

 An ultraviolet germicidal irradiation (UVGI) lamp uses the radiation of the UV-C spectrum to suppress pathogen cells.
 However, the radiation can be harmful if exposed to human skin and eyes.
 Close the door to your room and leave it empty when the lamp is on.

 Give it as much time as suggested to let the lamp finish the job of purifying your indoor air.
-This process may produce ozone, which can be harmful to your respiratory system.
-To clear it out, you need to leave the windows and doors open for a few minutes after turning the lamp off.
+This process may produce ozone, which can harm your respiratory system.
+To clear it out, you must leave the windows and doors open for a few minutes after turning the lamp off.

 Another way of utilizing UVGI technology to kill germs in the air is by using an air purifier with HEPA filtration and UV light technologies.
 A HEPA filter blocks the germs and retains them to prevent them from flying through the air.